 I do not recommend using a heating mat for the ant farm but a 12-volt self-regulating heating cable powered up by a 5-volt transformer and of course, controlled by a digital multi-sensor thermoregulator with time setting option control, so you can set different temperatures during the daytime and overnight.
 Now comes the tricky part, you should put it in such a manner that it heats the bottom at 30% and the rest 70% of warmth is split on the top third of the not higher than 100mm soil filling inside the nest tank.
 You must paint the heating cable before you start with PVA glue as it will play an important role in the nest's structure support later on.
 You must use Natural Jute Thread for extra support while putting the soil.
 Have you ever seen how the heating underfloor pipes are arranged, well, put the jute thread, in the same way, every 25 mm, starting at the first layer at 25mm, then 50mm and finally at 75mm.
 The distance between the thread is 25mm as well so easy to remember.
 If you skip this step, the nest's chambers might collapse at any point due to their large size so do not repeat my mistakes.

 Set the thermostat to 27 degrees Celsius overnight and 33 degrees Celsius during the day.
-Do not moisturise the soil but spray the farm's walls a few times a day if you do not have a fog machine.
+Do not moisturise the soil but use a Mist Spray Bottle on the farm's walls a few times a day if you do not have a fog machine.
 Keep the air humidity high, between 90 and 97%.

 5. What are the fastest-growing ant species?